Dear RT Hon Dominic Raab MP,

 It is so important that your department continues to focus on healthy lives for people in the poorest places after Covid-19.
 That means making investments to tackle malnutrition alongside your commitment to end hunger.

-Please use your leadership by making a renewed UK commitment to nutrition this year before time runs out, children’s futures depend on it.
+Please use your leadership by making a renewed UK commitment to nutrition this year, children’s futures depend on it.